kookma/TW-Favorites/README.md

 # favorites
-favorites is a Tiddlywiki 5 plugin let you create a list of favorites tiddler.
+The favorites plugin is a small Tiddlywiki 5 plugin let you create a list of favorite tiddlers.
 It was originally developed by Andrew Harrison at http://favorites.tiddlyspot.com/

 # Demo
 The demo can be find here: https://kookma.github.io/favorites/